naokiiwakami/analog3/docs/analog3-spec.md

 ### Individual Module Message
 #### ID
 from 0x701 (111 0000 0001) to 0x7FF (111 1111 1111)

 Each module must have a unique ID in this range.
 The Mission Control assigns them dynamically.
-See section Module ID Assignment.
+See section Module ID Assignment (TBD).

 In the Analog3 protocol, CAN standard IDs from 0x700 to 0x7FF are used for identifiers of modules.
 These IDs are exchanged as numbers